clbrge/ethers-svelte/README.md

 import { connected, provider, signer, chainId, chainData} from 'svelte-ethers-store'
 ```

- * connected: store value is true a connection has been set up.
+ * connected: store value is true if a connection has been set up.
  * provider: store value is an Ethers.js Provider instance when connected.
  * signer: store value is an Ethers.js Signer instance when connected.
  * chainId: store value is the current chainId when connected.